Skip to content

 Before you ask your instructor for a new lab partner, tell them which table is correct AND whether they can accept or reject the null hypothesis using the information provided.

-Chi-Squared Test for Goodness of Fit
+Determining Chi-Square Tests for Goodness of Fit

 Table of Chi-Squared (χ²) Critical Values